nickangtc/nickang-blog-gatsby/content/blog/2021-01-10-focus-on-understanding-not-on-what-is-right/index.md

 Well, to begin, there is the fact that sometimes 'right' cannot be defined.

 I like using the example of the cup with a leaky bottom.
-I read it in a Quora answer (TK link) and poses a hypothetical question: suppose you have a cup with a leaky bottom.
+Suppose you have a cup with a leaky bottom.
 Water slowly leaks through the tiny hole at its base.
 Is this still a cup?
 Most people would say yes.
 Now imagine the hole is a little bigger.
 Still a cup?
 Okay.
 It’s a little bigger now.
 Still a cup?
 Okay... now, what if the cup had such a big hole at the bottom it might as well be a tube with a handle?
 Would you still consider this thing a cup?

 You believe that a cup with a hole wider than, say, 1cm, can no longer be considered a cup, but I, on the other hand, believe that unless it had no base, it is still a cup.
 Who is right?